Koiak: Coptic tradition

 The month of Koiak holds a special place in the rite of the Coptic Orthodox Church.
 It is known as the "Mariam Month" ("Month of Mary") because the Nativity according to the Coptic calendar falls on 29 Koiak.
 The month is characterized by beautiful midnight praises that commemorate the Lord's Incarnation and venerate his mother, the Virgin Mary.
-The name of the Koiak midnight praise translates into Seven and Four, describing the outline of the praise that consists of 4 Canticles and 7 Theotokia (glorifications of Saint Mary).
+The name of the Koiak midnight praise translates into Seven and Four, describing the outline of the praise that consists of 4 Canticles and 7 Theotokias (glorifications of Saint Mary).

 It was at the beginning of the month of Koiak in Coptic calendar year 1726 that the Virgin Mary was said to have appeared in churches all over Egypt.

+The liturgies and other services are held in the Kiahky tune.
+Notable seasonal hymns include "O Mary" and "Efemepsha Ghar."

 Coptic Synaxarium of the month of Koiak

 Rituals

 During the month of Koiak, many rituals and festivals are performed in Egypt to celebrate Osiris, Isis, and Nephthys.
 These rites have been prominent as early as the New Kingdom.
 Two women will take the roles of the goddesses, Isis and Nephthys, to mourn for their dead brother Osiris.
 The main festival was over a length of ten days, ending at the day of Osiris's resurrection.
 This day also marked the beginning of the new agricultural season, when the Egyptians began to plant new crops for the year.
 Each day of the festival also featured a scene of purifications, feasts, and constructions of memorials associated with Osiris's resurrection.